 Legislative or executive order healthcare interference in the United States renders the U.S. medical device marketplace unpredictable.
 A fully government-run healthcare system would likely eliminate healthcare consumer choice as well as commercial incentives for innovation.
-Restrictions on "nonessential" medical procedures during a pandemic reduce the demand for certain of UTMD's medical devices.

 Increasing regulatory burdens, including premarketing approval delays, may result in significant loss of revenue, unpredictable costs and loss of management focus on developing and marketing products that improve the quality of healthcare: